Montyro/SimpleGW2DiscordBot/readme.md

 			· alertsChannel to the id of the channel you want the autoalerts at.

-3. Get your bot authentication token and put it on auth.json
+3. Get your bot authentication token and put it on auth.json (otherwise it wont log in)

 4. Install discord.js with